testfairy/docs/docs/051_Platforms/01_Ionic.md

 Adding the TestFairy plugin to your Ionic or Ionic 2 project is simple.

-## Install te TestFairy Ionic plugin
+## Install the TestFairy Ionic plugin

 Run the following commands from your application root folder: